Prepare project

 # Background function format

-This feature is in Beta and is available on Core Pro and Core Enterprise plans.
+This feature is in Beta and is available on Pro and Enterprise plans.

 To create a background function, append the function name with -background.
 For example, netlify/functions/hello-background.ts or netlify/functions/hello-background/index.ts.